MicrosoftDocs/Viva/Viva/solutions/organizational-network-analysis.md

 To identify the network boundary:

-1. Use hypotheses about how work gets done to inform boundary-setting for analysis (like Division or Business unit).
+1. Think about how work gets done in your organization to inform who to include in the analysis.
+Maybe you want to analyze the entire network, or maybe you’re interested in interactions within one particular group (like Division or Business unit).

 2. Confirm the network population in question is fully licensed with Viva Insights.
-Think about how work gets done in your organization to inform who to include in the analysis.
-Maybe you want to analyze the entire network, or maybe you’re interested in interactions within one particular group.

 Keep in mind that for any employee not included in the network, the information pathways to/from these employees will be excluded.
 So, if you were to choose people at random, it would result in an inaccurate understanding of the network.
 If you choose to analyze HR only, you will get visibility only into collaboration within the HR group.
 For accurate analysis, ensure your network population is fully licensed.

 :::image type="complex" source="images/ona-population-segment.png" alt-text="Screenshot of a network diagram":::
    Screenshot that shows a network diagram with dots of various colors.
 One section on the right-hand side of the diagram is encircled in yellow and labeled, "Population segment included int he analysis".
 :::image-end:::

-### ONA datasets
+## ONA datasets

 Viva Insights provides the following out-of-the-box ONA queries.

-#### Person-level analysis
+### Person-level analysis

-##### Network person query
+#### Network person query

-Metrics provided: **Influencer** and **Influencer rank**.
-Metric definitions can be found [here](../insights/use/metric-definitions#network-metrics).
+* **Metrics provided**: **Influencer** and **Influencer rank**

-**Influence** is a score of how well connected an employee is in the organization.
+    * **Influence** is a score of how well connected an employee is in the organization.
 If an employee is connected to others who are well connected, the employee will benefit from these connections.
 Employees with a higher **Influence** metric are more likely to connect effectively within or across groups to drive change.
+Find metric definitions [here](/Viva/insights/Use/Metric-definitions.md#network-metrics).

-Use the Network person query to analyze the influence metric in the measured population.
+* **How to use the query**: Use the **Network person query** to analyze the influence metric in the measured population.
 Aggregate the metric by attribute—like team, level, or location—to rank, compare, and contrast influencers in the organization.

-##### Network person-to-person query
+#### Network person-to-person query

-Metrics provided: **Strong** and **Diverse tie** scores.
-Metric definitions can be found [here](../insights/use/metric-definitions#network-metrics).
+* **Metrics provided**: **Strong** and **Diverse tie** scores

-Network ties are connections between employees with at least two meaningful interactions. **Strong ties** have many connections in common, and **Diverse ties** have fewer connections in common.
+    * Network ties are connections between employees with at least two meaningful interactions. **Strong ties** have many connections in common, and **Diverse ties** have fewer connections in common.
 Groups with many **Diverse ties** can represent teams with high innovative potential.
+Find metric definitions [here](/Viva/insights/Use/Metric-definitions.md#network-metrics).

-Use the **Network person-to-person query** to analyze **Strong** and **Diverse ties** between individuals or groups in the measured population.
+* **How to use the query**: Use the **Network person-to-person query** to analyze **Strong** and **Diverse ties** between individuals or groups in the measured population.

-**Which Viva Insights ONA measure is right for me?**
+#### Which Viva Insights ONA measure is right for me?

+To help determine whether to use **Influence** index or **Strong/Diverse ties**, consult the following table.
+Additionally, you can leverage the **Group-to-group** and **Person-to-group** queries to generate a person-level interaction matrix for analysis.

 |Influence index   |Strong/Diverse ties  |
 |----------|-----------|